LukeDSchenk/go-backdoors/README.md

-# go-reverse-shell
+# go-shells

-A simple reverse shell written in Go.
+Simple reverse and bind shells written in Go.